 Based on the output from testing the model using Amos shows that the immediate effect of perceived benefits on attitudes is 0.19; direct influence on perceived ease of attitude of 0.25; direct influence of credibility perception of 0.31; subjective norm's direct influence on attitudes of 0.30; the immediate effect of trust on attitude is 0.12; direct impact on attitudes towards interest of 0.77.
-The loading factor value shows a strong direct relationship between independent variables and mediating variables.
-The negative value on the loading factor shows the rejection of the influence of the variable, but based on the output above shows that the independent variable has a good effect, then the mediating variable has a good impact on the dependent variable.
+The loading factor value shows a strong direct relationship between the loading factor variables and mediating variables.
+The negative value on the loading factor shows that the independent variable has a good effect, then the mediating variable has a good impact on the dependent variable.